tobiasjcat/ice_end/health.md

 - 10ft Chain
 - Grappling hook
 - 1 storm ray, Ray Bradbury, fly speed 60ft
-- A handkerchief from whistia
+- A handkerchief from Whistia

-- 0 potion of health
+- 2 potion of healing

 - 1/2 of an entire brew-house with Kristif.
 Blacksun Yarn.